paulohenriquevn/aws-solutions-architect/README.md

 ### Question #236

-**Texto original:**
-A company has a three-tier application for image sharing.
-The application uses an Amazon EC2 instance for the front-end layer, another EC2 instance for the application layer, and a third EC2 instance for a MySQL database.
-A solutions architect must design a scalable and highly available solution that requires the least amount of change to the application.
-Which solution meets these requirements?
-A. Use Amazon S3 to host the front-end layer.
-Use AWS Lambda functions for the application layer.
-Move the database to an Amazon DynamoDB table.
-Use Amazon S3 to store and serve users’ images.
-B. Use load-balanced Multi-AZ AWS Elastic Beanstalk environments for the front-end layer and the application layer.
-Move the database to an Amazon RDS DB instance with multiple read replicas to serve users’ images.
-C. Use Amazon S3 to host the front-end layer.
-Use a fleet of EC2 instances in an Auto Scaling group for the application layer.
-Move the database to a memory optimized instance type to store and serve users’ images.
-D. Use load-balanced Multi-AZ AWS Elastic Beanstalk environments for the front-end layer and the application layer.
-Move the database to an Amazon RDS Multi-AZ DB instance.
-Use Amazon S3 to store and serve users’ images.

-**Tradução:**
 Uma empresa possui um aplicativo de três camadas para compartilhamento de imagens.
 O aplicativo utiliza uma instância Amazon EC2 para a camada de front-end, outra instância EC2 para a camada de aplicativo e uma terceira instância EC2 para um banco de dados MySQL.
 Um arquiteto de soluções deve projetar uma solução escalável e altamente disponível que exija o menor número de alterações no aplicativo.
 Qual solução atende a esses requisitos?
 A. Usar o Amazon S3 para hospedar a camada de front-end.
 Usar funções AWS Lambda para a camada de aplicativo.
 Migrar o banco de dados para uma tabela do Amazon DynamoDB.
 Usar o Amazon S3 para armazenar e servir as imagens dos usuários.